 Meanwhile, Rodman collaborated with Debbie Harry on a version of the song "All the Way" for the soundtrack of Pie in the Sky: The Brigid Berlin Story, which won a coveted AFI Fest Documentary Award.
 Elvis Costello, with whom Rodman appeared on The Conan O’Brien Show and Live with Regis, has deemed her “a wonderful pianist and delicate composer with a truly unique voice”.

 Rodman formed her jazz quintet in 1999, recruiting members Tony Malaby on tenor saxophone, Russ Johnson on trumpet, Bob Bowen on bass, and Mark Ferber on drums.
 Their first Sunnyside recording, Sun is Us, was released in August 2001 to enthusiastic reviews, and was followed by a successful first tour.
 Also featured on that recording: drummer Ari Hoenig and alto saxophonist Loren Stillman.
 On their next release, Simple Stories, the quintet was joined by vocalist Luciana Souza and The Neighborhood School Children’s Choir, with the composer’s vocals and melodica rounding out the mix.
 The Washington Post described it as "crisp and sweet as a bite out of a Fuji apple".
-She added to the Sunnyside catalogue with Twin Falls, a duo record with renowned jazz electric bassist Steve Swallow.
+She added to the Sunnyside catalogue yet again in 2006 with Twin Falls, a duo record with renowned jazz electric bassist Steve Swallow.
 To buy or learn more about Deidre's jazz cds, please visit the Sunnyside Records website.

 A project very close to Deidre's heart is The Lascivious Biddies, a genre-defying all-female quartet which performs originals and standards-to-be.